BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

  5. Finally; ```make``` to generate the image.

 * I had to install *libssl-dev* for the OpenSSL Headers in order to build ATF.

+* The WiFi was getting buffer errors when the SPI bus was running at 42MHz.
+It seems to be fine at 24MHz, it might be able to run a bit quicker but I haven't tried yet.